 - No more arthritis!
 Within a month, my hands quit aching.
 They feel fine now even after a long day of cooking, typing, and gardening.
 Eating plants lets me keep my passions.

 - Still slim!
-I weight five pounds less than I did seven years ago, despite some therapeutic sheetcaking since the November election.
+I weight five pounds less than I did six years ago, despite some therapeutic sheetcaking since the November election.
 Given that the average American adult gains 2 pounds a year, I figure I’ve kept off nearly twenty pounds without dieting.

 - More balanced!
 My plate and my passions align now that I eat with LOVE: local, organic, vegan, and engaged.
 I love animals, my family, my friends, and the planet.
 Making them suffer made me suffer in ways I didn’t understand until I stopped buying animal products.